 5. Low Maintenance and More Affordable

 One remarkable thing about a digital piano is that it will never be out of tune.
 The only maintenance probably is an occasional wipe-down.
 Hence, the ownership cost is very low.

 On the other hand, acoustic pianos are required to be tuned at least once a year or after a major move to a location where the room temperature and humidity are different.

-The digital piano is much easier for mass production, therefore more affordable.
-Around the $800 – $1000 range, you can buy a high-quality portable digital piano that could have an acoustic piano key feel, and a grand concert piano sound.
+The digital piano is much easier to mass-produce and, therefore, more affordable.
+Around the $800 – $1000 range, you can buy a high-quality portable digital piano that could have an acoustic piano key feel and a grand concert piano sound.

 Portable digital pianos are really versatile and cost-effective.
 It is superb for gig professionals and economical for home use.
+They can also be easily shipped to different locations as needed.
 The numerous tech-enabled features make learning easier and practice more enjoyable.

-Nowadays, with advanced technologies, many digital pianos feature impressive sounds we found in world-class concert grand pianos.
-For instance, the Yamaha P125 comes with Yamaha’s CF 3 concert grand piano sound and the Kawai digital piano ES110 is using the Kawai’s EX concert grand piano sound sampling.
+Nowadays, with advanced technologies, many digital pianos feature impressive sounds we find in world-class concert grand pianos.
+For instance, the Yamaha P125 comes with Yamaha’s CF 3 concert grand piano sound, and the Kawai digital piano ES110 uses the Kawai’s EX concert grand piano sound sampling.

 Both the Yamaha P125 and the Kawai ES110 are popular portable instruments.
 Check out our side-by-side comparison review.

 Many features onboard String Ensemble and Drum Rhythms.
 Thus, your band is with you wherever you go.